The reverse mathematics of the Thin set and Erd\H{o}s-Moser theorems: Free and thin sets which are not transitive

 \begin{lemma} For every condition $(F, X)$ there exists an extension $(E, Y)$ such that $|E| > |F|$. \end{lemma} \begin{proof} Pick any $x \in X$ so that $x>E$ and set $E = F \cup \{x\}$.
 Since $\{x\}$ is $f$-free, so by Lemma \ref{lem:fsn-extension}, $(E,X)$ is a precondition. \end{proof}

 For every $e \in \omega$, we want to satisfy the requirement

 \begin{lemma} For every condition $c$ and every index $e$, there is an extension $d$ of $c$ forcing $\Rcal_e$. \end{lemma} \begin{proof} Fix $c = (F, X)$.
-By Lemma \ref{lem:fsn-extension}, for notation convenience, assume $F=\emptyset$ and $X=\omega$.
+By Lemma \ref{lem:fsn-extension}, for notational convenience, assume $F=\emptyset$ and $X=\omega$.
 We define a partial computable biarray as follows.

 \emph{Defining $U_n$}.
 Given $r \in \omega$, search computably for some finite set $U_r>r$ (if it exists) such that for every pair of left trapped colorings $g, h : [\omega]^n \to \omega$, there is a finite $n$-\fssufficient\ collection $\mcal{E}$ of finite sets which is both $g$-free and $h$-free such that for every $E\in\mcal{E}$,